 In a market where NEIPAs are winning our hearts and mid-strengths are on the rise, All Hands Brewing House have brought out a core range mid that hits a sweet spot.
-While Rouseabout is labelled as a pale ale, I’d happily call it a session NEIPA: with the alcohol content of a mid, and the explosive flavours of an East Coast IPA.
+It's labelled a session ale but I think it's best to call it a session NEIPA: with the alcohol content of a mid, and the explosive flavours of an East Coast IPA.

 Rouseabout pours bright with a lasting white head, and gives off the kind of aromas and flavours that’ll stick with you in your dreams.
 A trio of New Zealand hops (Rakau, Taiheke, and Wai-iti) combined with an East Coast yeast brings a flurry of tropical and stonefruit flavours, with just a hint of the floral in the upper palate.
 There’s nothing mid-strength about the taste of this beer.